-If you are a student passionate about writing, we can help find a coverage angle for you.
-Students pick a coverage beat (like sports, music, or movies), and JRNOLA works to get opportunities within that framework.
-You will strengthen your voice and get published while attending cultural, sporting, and music events throughout the city.
+If you are a student passionate about writing, we can help you find stories.
+We’ll help you strengthen your voice and get published while attending cultural, sporting, and music events throughout the city.
 Want to make your voice heard?
 Join us today!

 All students are admitted into the program based on an application and submission of writing samples.